Validate That an Interface Is Machine Learning Ready

 -

-To learn how to configure and test Recommendations, see Coveo Machine Learning Content Recommendations Deployment Overview and Testing Content Recommendations (CR).
+To learn how to configure and test Content Recommendations, see Deploy Content Recommendations (CR) and Test your CR model.

 -

-To learn how to configure and test Dynamic Navigation Experience, see Deploy Dynamic Navigation Experience and Testing Dynamic Navigation Experience (DNE).
+To learn how to configure and test Dynamic Navigation Experience, see Deploy Dynamic Navigation Experience (DNE) and Test your DNE model.